-Pace groups will often have a booth at the pre-race expo.
+Pace groups often have a booth at the pre-race expo.
 If they are there, stop by.
 Say hi.
-Meet the pacers if they are there.
+Meet the pacers who are there.
 See if they have pace bands you can wear.

 Review Your Goals

 Consider your race goals.

-Every race I have paced for allows runners to move between groups freely, so consider your goals, and join up with a pace group that aligns with your race strategy.
+Every race I have ever paced for allows runners to move between groups freely, so consider your goals, and join up with a pace group that aligns with your race strategy.
 For example:

 - If you have a tendency to go out too fast, start with a slower group (to provide pace discipline), then move up to a faster group;

 - If the course has hilly or tough sections, consider starting with a slower group and move up if you are still feeling good after the hard sections; or

 - If you are confident with your training and pre-race prep, start with your ‘best case’ group and hopefully stay there.
 But know you can move back if you need to.